|[ Home | Status/Forum | Seed List ]|

 The excess seeds grown on my farm are available to home gardeners, small-scale farmers, and public-domain open-source plant breeders.
-I am growing promiscuously pollinated (PP) locally-adapted land-race adaptivar populations that are specially suited to thrive on my Northern Utah farm with it's unique climate and pests: super-dry air, sunlight-drenched, cold radiant-cooled nights, short-season, pesticide-free, less than perfect weeding, high altitude, clayish limestone-based lake-bottom soil, and philosophy towards diversity.
+I am growing promiscuously pollinated (PP) locally-adapted landrace populations that are specially suited to thrive on my subsistence level farm with it's unique climate and pests: irrigated desert, super-dry air, sunlight-drenched, cold radiant-cooled nights, short-season, no pesticides nor fertilizers, sporatic weeding, high-altitude clayish limestone-based lake-bottom soil, and philosophy towards diversity.
 The more of those conditions you share with me the better my seeds are likely to do for you.Suitability

-I am working on updating this list during November 2013.
-I expect to have it finalized before the end of the month.
-You may request seeds now, but some varieties might not be ready to ship yet.
-I'll ship as soon as I get them ready.
 The list does not contain all of my breeding lines.
-If you would like seeds from one of my breeding lines, or from something you have read about that is not listed here, please write.
+If you would like seeds from one of my breeding lines, or from something you have read about that is not listed here, please ask.

 If a variety carries my name, or the name of my village, or family, I have poured my money, my time, and my soul into developing that variety, and I believe it to be the best possible variety for my garden.

 I am a human being, sharing my babies.
 So if something goes awry along the way, I'll do what I can to make things right, as a human being cooperating with another human being.
 I'm not a business, so shipping depends on my health, and that of my family and tribe, the weather, my travel schedule, etc. I might only make the treck to the post office once a week.